-For consideration before this Committee, is a proposed bill, the purpose of which is to declare a year moratorium on mining of Central Maui inland sand.
+For consideration before this Committee, is the latest iteration of the proposed bill, the purpose of which is to declare a moratorium on mining of Central Maui inland sand.

 Background.
 LURF understands that this proposed bill was originally prompted by concerns relating to the excavation, movement and exportation of inland sand, allegedly without proper permits.
-Contentions also exist regarding the possible mishandling of ancient 'oiwi encountered during the movement of inland sand.
+Contentions also existed regarding the possible mishandling of ancient 'oiwi encountered during the movement of inland sand.

 This bill was initially proposed as a measure to amend the comprehensive zoning ordinance (Title 19, Maui County Code [MCC]) to establish a moratorium on the exporting of sand off-island.
 Such a zoning measure would be procedurally subject to review by the County's three Planning Commissions, and final approval by the Council, as is proper for all land use-related matters.
-Decisions, however, were subsequently made by introducers to instead propose further iterations of the bill as measures intended to protect the environment under Title 20, MCC - "Environmental Protection," reportedly so that the newly drafted versions of the ordinance will move quicker through the review process.
+Decisions, however, were subsequently made by introducers to instead propose further adaptations of the bill as measures intended to protect the environment under Title 20, MCC - "Environmental Protection," reportedly so that the newly drafted versions of the ordinance could move quicker through the review process.

-Additional revisions have now been made to the current iteration of the proposed ordinance, however, LURF believes its fundamental concerns relating to the measure have continued to be disregarded, and have not yet been addressed.
+Even further revisions to the measure have now been made in response to legal and practical issues raised by the community, resulting in the current iteration of the proposed ordinance.
+LURF continues to believe, however, that many of the same fundamental concerns relating to the original measure have continued to be overlooked by proponents of the bill, and have still been left unaddressed, or exacerbated in current version.

 LURF's Position.
 LURF is not in any way opposed to measures intended to protect Maui's environment and natural resources, or to efforts made to respect and preserve native Hawaiian cultural, archeological or burial sites.
-LURF must, however, strongly caution against the improper circumvention of procedures for the enactment of land use laws and ordinances, including moratoria, particularly in cases where the deprivation of constitutional and vested rights of private landowners may be at stake.
+LURF must, however, strongly caution against efforts made to further special interests by disregarding and circumventing proper requirements and procedures applicable to the enactment of land use laws and ordinances, including moratoria, particularly in cases where the deprivation of constitutional and vested rights of private landowners may be at stake.

-With respect to the subject bill proposing to declare a moratorium on mining Central Maui inland sand, LURF has both procedural and substantive concerns with the measure and respectfully requests this Committee's consideration of the following issues:
+With respect to the subject bill proposing to declare a moratorium on mining Central Maui inland sand, LURF has continued to have both procedural and substantive concerns with the measure, and respectfully requests this Committee's consideration of the following issues: